Using the Living Atlas of the World and ArcGIS Online to Create Maps, Apps

-Westminster's online map services page includes a map gallery of recreational facilities, vacant developable land, recycling drop off spots, city facilities, public art sites, and much more.
+Westminster’s online map services page includes a map gallery of recreational facilities, vacant developable land, recycling drop-off spots, city facilities, and public art sites.

-Located 10 miles northwest of downtown Denver, east of the Rocky Mountains, Westminster is a growing city with a population that tops 100,000.
-The Denver metropolitan area is a tech-savvy region, and Westminster has been one of the leaders in developing new ways of using GIS data and making geographic information available to residents.
+Located 10 miles northwest of downtown Denver, Westminster is a growing city with a population that tops 100,000.
+The Denver metropolitan area is tech-savvy, and Westminster has been one of the leaders in developing new ways of using GIS data and making geographic information available to residents.
 The four-member City of Westminster GIS group develops GIS applications and manages spatial data for the city.
-The team also does much of the municipality's mapping work, which includes creating both web-based and traditional plotted maps.
+The team also does much of the municipality’s mapping work, which includes creating web-based and traditional plotted maps.

-The Westminster GIS group prides itself on staying at the leading edge of geospatial technology.
-The staff created a series of interactive web maps for the map gallery, providing residents with an intuitive visual tool for learning more about city services and administration.
+The Westminster GIS group generated a series of interactive web maps for the map gallery, giving residents an intuitive visual tool for learning more about city services and administration.

-Westminster was also one of the early adopters of ArcGIS Online, giving the city the ability to publish web maps that would make information easily accessible to constituents.
+Westminster was also an early adopter of ArcGIS Online, giving the city the ability to publish web maps that made information easily accessible to constituents.
 Many of these web maps are in the Living Atlas of the World or on ArcGIS.com.
 The Living Atlas contains beautiful, authoritative maps on hundreds of topics.
 The maps are created and shared by Esri, Esri partners, and members of the ArcGIS user community.

 The Esri World Topographic Map is made up of 20 maps of different scales.
-When you zoom out, the scale of the basemap decreases, meaning you will see a simpler-looking map with fewer features such as street names.
-This means participating communities have a basemap, easily accessible in ArcGIS for Desktop or ArcGIS Online, which can be quickly dropped into maps with little concern that street labels are too small or the map symbology unattractive.
+When you zoom out, the scale of the basemap decreases, meaning you will see a simpler-looking map with fewer features, such as street names.
+Thus, participating communities have a basemap, easily accessible in ArcGIS for Desktop or ArcGIS Online, that can be quickly dropped into maps with little concern that street labels are too small or the map symbology unattractive.

 The Planning Department is one of the city departments that has benefited from using the Living Atlas.
 ArcGIS Online provides a convenient contextual tool for citizens to browse data related to planning and project development.
 Internally, the time saved using the basemaps from the Living Atlas has increased staff productivity and helped the city provide more meaningful information to the public.